sveawebpay/dotnet-integration/README.md

 	.SetStatus()			//optional

 ```
-### 5.9 AddNavigationUrls
+### 5.9 Item.AddNavigationUrls

 Used to set navigation URLs for strong verification (e.g., BankID), where ConfirmationUrl and RejectionUrl are provided.

 ConfirmationUrl (Required): The URL to which the user is redirected after successfully completing the verification.
 RejectionUrl (Required): The URL to which the user is redirected if the verification fails.

 ```csharp
 .AddNavigationUrls("https://example.com/confirm", "https://example.com/reject")